It’s frustrating when inaccurate, unfair, unsubstantiated, or outdated information drags your score down.

 Errors such as untimely, incomplete, unfair, misleading, or unsubstantiated negative items can be challenged and potentially removed.
 Here’s how:

-• Gather Documentation: Collect evidence (agreements, letters, emails, receipts, etc.) that supports your claim.
+Gather Documentation: Collect evidence (agreements, letters, emails, receipts, etc.) that supports your claim.
+Include identity verification documents like a government-issued ID and a recent utility bill or bank statement.

-• Draft a Dispute Letter: Clearly highlight the errors, explain why you believe they are incorrect, and request corrections or removal.
+Draft a Dispute Letter: Clearly highlight the errors, explain why you believe they are incorrect, and request corrections or removal.
+Ensure your letter provides your full name (including suffixes), telephone number, current and past addresses from the last two years, and the specific account numbers associated with the disputed items.

-• Track Your Dispute: Keep copies of all documents and track the status of your dispute.
+Track Your Dispute: Keep copies of all documents and track the status of your dispute.
+Certain online systems make this easier; for example, the Equifax portal provides a 10-digit confirmation code so you can track your progress in real time.

 Focus on the cards with the highest interest rates (the avalanche method) or the smallest balances (the snowball method) to build momentum.